 Bragg Range Michelson Mode Selector (BRaMMS)

-UniKLasers, headed by Prof Fedor Karpushko, has developed a patent protected method of producing natural single frequency laser emission, which has a number of advantages over alternative methods.
+UniKLasers, headed by Prof Fedor Karpushko, has developed a patent protected technology to produce single frequency laser emission, which has a number of advantages over alternative methods.
 Namely;

 - Extremely narrow line-widths that can be below 100 kHz.